Grief & Children

 Encourage the child to talk openly about the person who died.
 Allow children the opportunity to choose from the possessions of the person who died, those possessions that are most meaningful to him/her.

 Children are unique individuals with special grief needs.
 They have the natural ability to heal.
-By walking beside a child during their journey, we can facilitate hope, healing and finally peace.
+Walking beside a child during their journey can facilitate hope, healing, and finally, peace.